Alejandro Domínguez (footballer, born 1981): Valencia

 On 11 December 2009, it was announced that Domínguez would join Valencia.
 He signed a three-and-a-half-year contract on 14 December 2009.

 Dominguez was behind Roberto Soldado and Aritz Aduriz in the selection.

 At the middle of the 2010–11 season, Sky Sport Italia and Tuttosport claimed that Juventus had reached an agreement for a loan with the option to make it a permanent move in the summer.
 There were doubts as to whether the deal would go through as voices suggested the striker lacked an EU passport, meaning Juventus would not be able to sign him.
 However, it was revealed he had an Italian passport, making him eligible to join Juve as he would not affect their non-EU quotas.

-River Plate
+Return to River Plate

 In the middle of 2011, the player contacted his employers at Valencia to negotiate a loan to former club River Plate, which had been relegated for the first time in its history to the second division of Argentina.
 His gesture was highly appreciated by the fans, and Domínguez featured as one of the team's stars in both attacking midfielder and forward roles for the club, scoring 5 goals, providing numerous assists and functioning as vice-captain.